justinalexandershaw/vigilant-octo-bassoon/content/get-started/learning-about-github/types-of-github-accounts.md

 ---
 title: Types of GitHub accounts
 intro: 'Your user account is your identity on {% data variables.product.product_location %}.
-Your user account can be a member of any number of organizations.{% ifversion fpt %} Organizations can belong to enterprise accounts.{% endif %}'
+Your user account can be a member of any number of organizations.'
 redirect_from:
   - /manage-multiple-clients/
   - /managing-clients/